HealthSamurai/jute.clj/README.md

 ### $fn

-`$fn` directive returns a function which can be invoked later in an expresson.
+`$fn` directive returns a function which can be invoked later in an expression.
 Value of an `$fn` key is an array containing names of function arguments. `$body` key contains function body.

 Most likely you'll put an `$fn` directive into `$let` directive to